Opinion | Underestimating Lisa Murkowski is a half-baked idea in Alaska

 In 2002, when her father, Frank, left the Senate to become governor, he appointed her to complete the final two years of his term.
 She has subsequently won three terms.
 The second, in 2010, she won as a write-in candidate, becoming the only person other than South Carolina’s Democratic former governor, Strom Thurmond, in 1954 to be elected to the Senate by write-in votes.
 Murkowski, having lost the 2010 Republican primary, was resigned to the end of her political career until some constituents convinced her that Alaskans could do something unconventional.
 Which they did wearing to the polls rubber wristbands that when turned inside out reminded them how to spell “Murkowski.”
 (Alaska election officials had barred Murkowski from using Thurmond’s tactic of giving voters pencils imprinted with his name.)

 Trump has endorsed Murkowski’s Republican opponent, Kelly Tshibaka.
-Tshibaka’s through-the-looking-glass understanding of Washington, where she yearns to work, is that Senate Minority Leader Mitch McConnell (R-Ky.) “has repeatedly bailed out Joe Biden, giving him gifts of Senate votes,” and that Murkowski — “Biden’s Chief Enabling Officer” — “has stood shoulder to shoulder with [Biden].”
+Tshibaka’s through-the-looking-glass understanding of Washington, where she yearns to work, is that Senate Minority Leader Mitch McConnell (R-Ky.) “has repeatedly bailed out Joe Biden, giving him gifts of Senate votes,” and that Murkowski — “Biden’s Chief Enabling Officer” — “has stood shoulder to shoulder with” Biden.

 Most Alaskans were born elsewhere, and the state’s libertarian tinge perhaps reflects the fact that many people moved there to get away from somewhere irritating.
 But the federal government owns about 60 percent of the state, so federal officeholders with seniority matter, and voters behave accordingly.